 If you’re like me, with an understanding that Christian mentoring is primarily about who you are rather than what you do, you might wonder if it would be valid to get into this sort of accountability over specific actions.
 Bear in mind that there are four elements in play with a mentoree’s formation: desire, identity, thinking and action.
 Jesus called attention to these when he affirmed the greatest commandment was to love God with all our heart, soul, mind and strength.
 And while he certainly taught a kingdom ethic that placed priority on the condition and orientation of the human heart – the ‘who you are’ piece – it’s also true that action has a shaping effect on the heart.
 That is to say that behaviour emerges from character and character is formed by behaviour.
 ‘Being’ and ‘doing’ is a two-way street.
 So, I suggest it is valid for mentors to get into accountability over specific actions and behaviours as a mechanism for getting at character formation.

 Another question that might occur to you in response to this approach from your mentoree is what they are hoping is going to happen by getting you involved in their desire to get things done.
 What difference will it make to include these matters in your mentoring conversations?
 In his classic book, ‘The Seven Habits of Highly Effective People’, Stephen Covey presents a grid for analysing the tasks that people deal with, categorising them according to their importance and urgency.
 Relatively less important tasks fall into quadrants 3 (more urgent) and 4 (less urgent).
 Important tasks that are also urgent fall into quadrant 1 while important tasks that are not urgent fall into quadrant 2.
 Covey’s observation is that people at work attend to things according to their urgency rather than their importance, and when relaxing deal only with less-important matters.
 This leads to the neglect of quadrant 2.
 In mentoring I find that when people seek accountability on tasks, they are most often dealing with quadrant 2 – more-important, less-urgent matters.
 What the mentoree is trying to do – consciously or unconsciously – is to bump their problematic tasks from quadrant 2 to quadrant 1.
-Applying the ‘Hawthorne Effect’ that Tim spoke about last week, your involvement increases the urgency, and that’s useful.
+Applying the ‘Hawthorne Effect’ (a type of reactivity in which individuals modify an aspect of their behaviour in response to their awareness of being observed), your involvement increases the urgency.
+And that’s useful.

 If you decide to go ahead and help your mentoree in the way they are asking you’ll need to exercise caution around the five chief ways that accountability can go wrong in mentoring: